2020PB/police-brutality/all-locations.md

 Protestors shout that at least one of these individuals is press.
 A later tweet by a journalist corroborates this charge.

-tags: shove, tackle, knee, journalist
+tags: shove, tackle, knee, journalist, protestor

 id: or-portland-39